Architecture

 The formae architecture differentiates itself from traditional tooling through:

-2. Built-in IaC that tracks all system changes while maintaining an always up-to-date Infrastructure as Code representation internally.
+Automatic state management that tracks all infrastructure changes regardless their origin, while maintaining the state so that an always up-to-date Infrastructure as Code representation is available upon request at any time.

 These few design principles enable improved system maintainability, change tracking, and operational efficiency throughout the infrastructure lifecycle while directly addressing the limitations and inefficiencies of legacy tooling approaches.